ovh/docs/pages/platform/public-cloud/create_a_public_cloud_project/guide.en-ca.md

 ![first connection](images/firstconnection.png){.thumbnail}

 If this is your first time creating a Public Cloud project, it is possible to add a voucher.
-Available vouchers can be retrieved [here](https://www.ovhcloud.com/en-ca/public-cloud/).
+The available voucher can be retrieved [here](https://www.ovhcloud.com/en-ca/public-cloud/).

 > [!primary]
 > It is necessary to use the voucher provided for your OVHcloud branch.